 NIH Climate and Health Scholars Program

-In early 2023, NIH selected eight established scientists with expertise in climate and health to work on the NIH Climate Change and Health Initiative.
-This inaugural class of NIH Climate and Health Scholars became part of the cross-cutting NIH effort to reduce health threats from climate change across the lifespan and build health resilience in individuals, communities, and nations around the world, especially among those at highest risk.
-The diverse group of scientists went through a competitive selection process and began working with NIH staff in February 2023.
-Each scholar is currently employed at a major university or with a research-based organization but is hosted by an NIH Institute or Center.
-They work with staff across NIH to share knowledge and help build capacity for conducting climate-related and health research.
-The new class of scholars will begin this fall.
+NIH has selected seven established scientists with expertise in climate and health to work on the NIH Climate Change and Health Initiative.
+This class of NIH Climate and Health Scholars will become part of the cross-cutting NIH effort to reduce health threats from climate change across the lifespan and build health resilience in individuals, communities, and nations around the world, especially among those at highest risk.
+The diverse group of scientists went through a competitive selection process and will begin work with NIH staff this month until September of 2024.
+Each scholar is currently employed at a major university or with a research-based organization but will be hosted by an NIH Institute or Center.
+They will work with staff across NIH to share knowledge and help build capacity for conducting climate-related and health research.
+This is the second class of NIH Climate and Health Scholars.

 Literature Portal